wadehuber/csc110examples/csc110examples/src/videoexamples/conditionals/README.md

 [VIDEO](https://youtu.be/_2puxOw8TLM) (3:06) compares an if-else statement with a switch statement

+## NestedConditionals.java

+This example shows that you can use one conditional inside the code block of another conditional statement

 ## SwitchFallThrough.java

 [VIDEO](https://youtu.be/T18hcJbCYp4) (3:31) is an example of how fall-through works with switch statements